yatinnagar/api-quote-yn/README.md

 # api-quote-yn

-User can get random quote from a famous personality. https://api-quote-yn.vercel.app/
+Quote API lets you fetch a random quote related to a famous personality for use in all sorts of applications.

+https://api-quote-yn.vercel.app/